 Operation Smile volunteer surgeon Dr. Ankur Pandya of the U.K. performs surgery on a patient surrounded by multiple Mozambican observers.
-More than 25 observers from the Hospital Central De Nampula attended the medical mission to receive first-hand experience and education from Operation Smile’s highly trained and qualified medical professionals.
+More than 25 observers from the Hospital Central De Nampula attended the surgical program to receive first-hand experience and education from Operation Smile’s highly trained and qualified medical professionals.
 Photo: Zeke du Plessis.

 Cleft surgeon Dr. Frank Mondelo of Cuba observes as Operation Smile medical volunteers perform surgery on a patient.
 Photo: Zeke du Plessis.

-Observer and cleft surgeon Dr. Antonio Alberto of Mozambique watches as a surgery is performed on a patient during the Nampula medical mission.
+Observer and cleft surgeon Dr. Antonio Alberto of Mozambique watches as a surgery is performed on a patient during the Nampula surgical programs.
 Through the training and education of local volunteers, Operation Smile works to not only increase the surgical capacity in the country, but help create a community of passionate people who are driven and empowered to make a lasting impact.
 Photo: Zeke du Plessis.

 Surgeon Dr. Ulrike Lamle of the U.K. checks on a patient after they received surgery.
 Photo: Zeke du Plessis.

 Agosto looks at his new smile after Operation Smile medical volunteers repaired his cleft lip.
-Agosto was one of 71 patients who received safe surgical care during Operation Smile’s August 2019 medical mission in Nampula.
+Agosto was one of 71 patients who received safe surgical care during Operation Smile’s August 2019 surgical program in Nampula.
 Photo: Zeke du Plessis.

 Nurse Holly Leung of Canada holds a mirror so a young patient can see their new smile for the first time.
 With receiving life-changing surgeries from Operation Smile, many patients are given the chance to live without fear of bullying or isolation.
 They are given the opportunity to go to school, build friendships and create happy memories.
 Safe surgery does more than repair a smile, it can be a new beginning.
 Photo: Zeke du Plessis.